icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 {% /side-by-side %}

-With the .slice syntax, all Slice1-encoded structs must be compact.
+With the .slice syntax and the Slice1 compilation mode, all structs must be compact.